 Fire watch duties are important for maintaining safety during hot work operations.
 A fire watcher’s vigilance and quick response can prevent fires from causing property damage, injuries, or worse.
 Employers must ensure that fire watch personnel are properly trained and equipped to perform the duties of fire watch and that all safety protocols are followed.

-Contact Illustra Pro and learn more about fire watch training to help create a safer environment and mitigate the risks associated with hot work activities.
+Learn more about Illustra Pro’s Fire Watch Certification Course and book your training online today to help create a safer environment and mitigate the risks associated with hot work activities.

 (1)Definition by OSHA 1917.152 for Marine Terminals